Agnès Varda

 Varda stands make interestingly arranged rectangles on the screen.

-A wrought iron raining below adds a third rectangle to the composition.
+A wrought iron railing below adds a third rectangle to the composition.

 The fields full of potatoes also make striking compositions.
 The